Skamania County profile

 - Insitu moved about 100 jobs to Stevenson in August 2009, but these were transferred back to Klickitat County in 2014.

-- The Bonneville Hot Springs resort opened in North Bonneville in 2002 and then closed in early 2017.
-The planned reopening of the facility as an inpatient treatment center has been delayed.
+- The Bonneville Hot Springs Resort opened in North Bonneville in 2002 and then closed in early 2017.
+The planned reopening of the facility as an inpatient treatment center has not materialized.

 Skamania County’s agricultural production is a fairly small part of the county economy.
 According to the 2017 Census of Agriculture, there were 145 farms in the county, covering 5,874 acres.
 The acreage was down about 10 percent from the 2012 Census.
 The county still had fewer acres in farmland than any county in the state.

 Most of Skamania County is forestland.
 From 1965 to 1988, timber harvest averaged 386 million board feet a year.
-From 1994 to 2017, the average plummeted to 53 million board feet, with most of the decline due to lower harvests on federal lands.
+Over the last decade, the average plummeted to 75 million board feet, with most of the decline due to lower harvests on federal lands.
+Recent timber harvests are well below historical levels, and well below the allowable harvest on federal land.1

 (000s of board feet)